API Gateway mapping template and access logging variable reference - Amazon API Gateway

 $context.customDomain.basePathMatched

 The path for an API mapping that an incoming request matched.
 Applicable when a client uses a custom domain name to access an API.
 For example if a client sends a request to https://api.example.com/v1/orders/1234, and the request matches the API mapping with the path v1/orders, the value is v1/orders.
-To learn more, see Working with API mappings for REST APIs.
+To learn more, see Map API stages to a custom domain name for REST APIs.

 $context.integration.error The error message returned from an integration.